uxifiit/UXI.Libs/README.md

 [![Build Status](https://dev.azure.com/uxifiit/Libs/_apis/build/status/uxifiit.UXI.Libs?branchName=master)](https://dev.azure.com/uxifiit/Libs/_build/latest?definitionId=3&branchName=master)

-This repository contains common libraries shared in projects of UXIsk software infrastructure.
+This repository contains common libraries for other projects of the UXIsk software infrastructure.

 To use these libraries in your projects, add them as a NuGet reference.